SeungheonOh/ColTerm/README.md

 Nope, only Go standard libraries (I wrote the coloring algorithm by myself, compactly).
 You need ```xrdb``` to set Xresources however.

 ## Installation
 `go get github.com/SeungheonOh/colterm`

-Make sure you have your `GOPATH` set, e.g.:
+Make sure you have your `GOPATH` set, e.g. in your `.bashrc`:
 ```bash
 export GOPATH=/home/$USER/go
 export PATH=$PATH:$GOPATH/bin